MichaelCurrin/coding-blog/_posts/2020-04-16-scripting-vs-plain-html.md

 ---
-title: Why use Python/PHP over plain HTML?
+title: Why use a scripting language over plain HTML?
-description: Advantages of build a website using a scripting language?
+description: Advantages of build a website using Python/PHP/NodeJS
 ---

 A colleague was looking to build a website using a Python framework and asked this question: